-Anyone watching the news in the last six years has likely heard the term “Quantitative Easing” with quite a bit of regularity.
+Anyone watching the news in the last six years has likely heard the term “Quantitative Easing” or “QE” with quite a bit of regularity.
 However, for many people this terminology falls on somewhat deaf ears and many that know the basic definition of quantitative easing might still not really understand what it really is, why it exists, and what impact it may have on their lives.

 Simply put, Quantitative Easing is the act of central banks (for example, the US Federal Reserve, or Bank of Japan) purchasing bonds.
 Central banks began buying mortgage-backed securities and government bonds during the height of the crisis in 2008, and have continued through to present day.

 What is the purpose of Quantitative Easing?
 Central banks have a number of tools available to them to try and “boost” the economy.
 In the past, the most favored too has been to lower interest rates.
 Lowering interest rates makes it cheaper for businesses to get loans and expand (hire more employees, build new factories/offices, etc.), and it makes it easier for individuals to get loans to purchase a home.
 However, because the interest rates were already low, the central banks decided to explore other means of “boosting” the economy.

 The central banks essentially have the power to “create” money (on TV they refer to this as “expanding the monetary base”) by purchasing government bonds with money that did not previously exist.
 As of the time of writing this article, the Federal Reserve was purchasing $55 Billion of bonds each month.

 This performs an essential role of “providing liquidity”.
 In simple terms, “providing liquidity” means that institutions (large companies, banks, even governments) are able to continue paying their long term debt and the interest on the debt, as well as cover any gaps in short term budgeting and cash-flow needs to continue their normal business operations through the use of short-term loans.
 Institutions are able to receive these short term loans because the central banks are constantly underwriting them.